 Best for: fall foliage and fewer crowds

 Autumn is a great time to visit Mount Rainier National Park if you're looking to catch some colourful fall leaves.
 Keep in mind that on the mountain, autumn arrives early, and foliage typically peaks the first week of October.
 Summer crowds will have thinned, allowing for some beautifully peaceful hikes.
 By late October, snow has arrived in the park and services and roads start shutting down for winter.

 Best for: snowy landscapes and winter sports in Paradise

 Mount Rainier receives record-breaking snowfall every year.
-In fact, Paradise is one of the snowiest places on earth where snowfall is measured regularly, often seeing well over 60 feet per season.
+In fact, Paradise is one of the snowiest places on earth where snowfall is measured regularly, often seeing well over 18 metres per season.
 Most of the roads to the park will be closed off to vehicle traffic by November, cutting off access to the majority of sites, but Paradise opens every winter for skiing, snowboarding and snowshoe hikes.
 Conditions are known to change frequently (a bluebird day on the slopes can quickly become a whiteout), so always check with rangers before heading out.
-Average temperatures at Paradise can hover in the mid-20s°F, so proper snow gear and hardy layers are a must.
+Average temperatures at Paradise can hover below -6°C, so proper snow gear and hardy layers are a must.